 Courtyard at the 57 Juozapavičius prospect.
 Exhibition “The Heavens” by Paolo Woods (Haiti) and Gabriele Galimberti (Italy).

 “Merkurijus” fence on (Laisvės av. and S, Daukanto str.).
 Exhibition “Kaunas Waters” by Andreas Müller‑Pohle (Germany), Dorota Dawidowicz (Poland), Jari Silomäki (Finland).
-The opening will be on 16 of September.
+The exhibition on display till 2018 March.

 Outdoor exhibitions on display till 31 of October.